firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smart-bms-integration-handbook.md

 - Oversize protection hardware and choose the right architecture for the pack: JK active-balancing boards bring dual 7 AWG busbars and remote toggles but recent self-burn reports push installers toward JBD/LLT or ANT units when decks are cramped or uptime is critical.[^1][^2][^3]
 - Commission every pack like a high-energy experiment—enable both charge and discharge FETs before regen tests, validate balance-lead order, and log first rides because a single BMS cutoff or miswire has already nuked controllers and power stages that survived normal abuse.[^4][^5][^6]
 - Treat balancing and calibration as routine maintenance: Daly boards need full charge/discharge learning and higher voltage to balance, while JK hardware wakes via the accessory display, runs active shuttling above ~0.015 V delta, and benefits from monthly thermal/IR audits.[^7][^8][^9]
+- VESC Tool’s internal BMS emulator can still surface state-of-charge estimates on “dumb” dual-BMS packs once nominal voltage and capacity are entered, buying time when CAN-ready hardware is unavailable—just remember it does not close contactors or police charge currents.[^vesc-emulator]

 ---